Mathématique: Chapter 63

 Yes well.
 So it seemed.

 Young turned down a side corridor, motioning Rush to follow.
 “C’mere.
-You want to see the planet?”
+You wanna see the planet?”

-“It’d be something of a waste to spend an evening on a ship in planetary orbit an’ not look out the bloody window,” Rush replied, shaking his hair back.
+“It’d be something of a waste to spend an evening on a ship in orbit an’ not look out the bloody window.”
+Rush shook his hair back.

 “Agreed.”
 Young stopped in front of a door as unremarkable as all the other doors they’d passed, pulled out his wallet, and swiped an ID card.
 “Observation deck.”
 He motioned Rush through.

 The room was darkly paneled and dimly lit, with floor-to-ceiling windows that looked out on the planet below.
 Rush walked forward slowly, coming right to the pane of the window.
-They were positioned over the Atlantic Ocean, with the Eastern Seaboard approaching from the west in a carpet of light.
-The curvature of the planet was appreciable, and the diffuse glow of the sun cast a crescent at the edge of the atmosphere.
+They were positioned over the Atlantic Ocean.
+The Eastern Seaboard of the United States approached from the west in a carpet of light.
+The curvature of the planet was appreciable, and the diffuse glow of the sun cast a bright crescent at the edge of the atmosphere.

-“High Earth orbit,” Young said, coming to stand next to him, leaning on his cane.
+“High Earth orbit.”
+Young came to stand next to him, leaning on his cane.
 “Ground track moves west because our velocity is less than Earth’s rotational speed.”

 Rush raised his eyebrows, glancing over at Young.
 “Have a physics background, do you?”

 Young looked away, fighting another smile.
 “I think that might be the nicest thing you’ve ever said to me.
 No, no physics background.
-You pick a few things up in this line of work.
+You pick up a thing or two in this line of work.
 Plus, I like the view.”

 “Hmm,” Rush said.
 “There’s a truly excellent physics pun buried in there somewhere.”